derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-18/06/2023 16:14:54 : 3 Database Admins walked into a NoSQL bar.
+19/06/2023 16:15:34 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why did Microsoft name their search engine BING?
-Because It's Not Google.
+How many programmers does it take to kill a cockroach?
+Two: one holds, the other installs Windows on it.
 <!-- replace-with-joke ends -->